 The goals were flowing elsewhere on Friday night in Euro 2020 qualifying.

 World champion France opened with a 4-1 victory at Moldova while Raheem Sterling scored his first international hat trick as England routed the Czech Republic 5-0.

 FRANCE ON FIRE

 The only surprise in Chisinau was that it took France 23 minutes to score.

 It was worth the wait.
-Paul Pogba collected Antoine Griezmann’s pass and floated the ball over the defense for the Atletico Madrid striker to run onto and connect with a left-foot volley.
+Paul Pogba collected Antoine Griezmann’s short pass and floated the ball over the defense for the Atletico Madrid striker to run on to and connect with a left-foot volley.

 Griezmann was the supplier of the second goal three minutes later, whipping in a corner that Raphael Varane met at the near post with a flicked header.

 For the third, Pogba combined with Blaise Matuidi, who dinked in a cross which Giroud touched home with his left foot.
-With a 34th international goal, Giroud equaled third place on the France scoring chart with David Trezeguet.
-Michel Platini’s 41 is the next target, and Thierry Henry holds the France record with 51 goals.
+With a 34th international goal, Giroud moved level in third place on the France scoring chart with David Trezeguet.

-It took until the 87th minute for Kylian Mbappe to break Moldova’s second-half resistance, slotting home from 12 yards (11 meters).
+It took until the 87th minute for Kylian Mbappe to break Moldova’s second-half resistance, slotting home from 12 yards (meters).

 Also in Group H, Iceland won 2-0 at Andorra and Turkey beat Albania by the same score.